How To Stimulate Nipples To Induce Labor: All You Need To Know

 Although more clinical studies are necessary to ascertain if stimulating the nipples actually induces labor, some initial studies do point toward its effectiveness.

-For instance, a quasi-experimental study was conducted to analyze oxytocin levels in low-risk pregnancies (1).
+For instance, a quasi-experimental study was conducted to analyze oxytocin levels in low-risk pregnancies.
 For three consecutive days, pregnant women participating in the study performed breast stimulation with the aim of inducing labor.

 Results revealed that oxytocin levels in their saliva were significantly higher on the third day of stimulation.
 So, researchers inferred that repeated nipple or breast stimulations could further raise oxytocin levels in the body, which can increase uterine contractions and induce labor.

-Another study involved 390 pregnant women who were divided into three groups – the first group practiced nipple stimulation, the second practiced uterine stimulation, and the third was the control group (2)
+Another study involved 390 pregnant women who were divided into three groups – the first group practiced nipple stimulation, the second practiced uterine stimulation, and the third was the control group.

-Results showed that women who practiced nipple stimulation had the shortest phases of birth – the first phase lasting 3.8 hours, the second phase lasting 16 minutes, and the third phase lasting only 5 minutes.
+Findings revealed that women who engaged in nipple stimulation experienced the shortest phases of childbirth: the first phase lasting 3.8 hours, the second phase lasting 16 minutes, and the third phase lasting only 5 minutes.
+These results suggest nipple stimulation as a potential method in how to induce labor.

 What’s more?
 None of the women practicing nipple stimulation needed a c-section for their baby’s delivery!
 So, researchers concluded that nipple stimulation does support vaginal birth through endogenous labor induction.